Let's Talk About You. Get In Touch. Call +61 (0) 7 5571 7887

 Application deadline is 60 days prior to commencement.
-Projects begin every Monday, except when the program is closed during school holidays.
-Program fee covers first two weeks; each additional week is $299.
+Projects begin every Monday, except when the program is closed during school holidays: April–May and approx. 20 December–5 January.
 Select projects require a 4-week minimum.

 CISaustralia support before, during and after the program